 Moore laughs.
 “It’s funny because of all the stuff I dredged out of my memory about the kinds of stuff we did, I had forgotten about writing on jeans.
 I don’t even remember that as the kind of thing I would have written.
 When I think of myself at that age I feel a general sense of ugh.
 Even when we think of ourselves at that age we lack some kind of basic perspective that I hope we all gain as we get older, but maybe not about our young teen selves.
 We have this rigid way of perceiving ourselves, even in retrospect, that does not take into account other viewpoints or possibilities and so does not allow us the sense of capacity for change, which of course is tragic and ridiculous.
 We see what matters most at that moment.
 That was the sense I trying to convey at the end of the book, when Kate leaves school for the last time, she has the idea that memories solidify into something fossilized.”

 It is time to drive the younger daughter to the pool so we conclude our interview.
 Moore says that she would be happy to continue the conversation another time.
 You can find her at her blog, Lunch in Brooklyn.
-The book is published in a variety of digital formats and can be purchased on Amazon or at Smashwords.
+The book is published in a variety of digital formats and can be purchased on Amazon, Smashwords or itunes.